alechenninger/blog/posts/fakes.md

 Classes are built-in to the language to solve precisely this problem of capturing and codifying knowledge for reuse in a stateful type.
-Write it once, and it sticks around to help you with the next test. **Not only do classes elegantly save you from reimplementing a contract for many tests, they make implementing those contracts simpler in the first place.** Need a place for persistent state within the type?
-Well, now you have fields of course.
-It's easy to take for granted all the humble class can do for us.
+Write it once, and it sticks around to help you with the next test. **Not only do classes elegantly save you from reimplementing a contract for many tests, they make implementing those contracts simpler in the first place.**

 ```java
 // A basic starting point for a "fake" CreditService.